brailyguzman/MERN-TypeScript-Setup-Guide/README.md

     ```

 ## Root
+1. Create a directory for your project with the following command:
+    ```bash
+    mkdir my-app
+    ```

-1. Run the following command to automatically create the `package.json` file:
+2. Run the following command to initialize node in our directory:

     Explanation: This command initializes a new Node.js project and creates a package.json file with default values.